-Almost 40 years later Wodehouse in a new preface to a paper-back edition of the novel dissociated himself from the film and claims that the story in the film was distorted and bungled by the film company (Wodehouse 1975, pp. 5-6 and Green 1981, p.
+Almost 40 years later Wodehouse in a new preface to a paper-back edition of the novel dissociated himself from the film and claimed that the story in the film was distorted and bungled by the film company (Wodehouse 1975, pp. 5-6 and Green 1981, p.
 178).
 How come?
-Is there any truth in his accusations that "his" screenplay was bungled?
-Taves rejects the accusations and his explanation is that Wodehouse became very disappointed of the failure of the film, especially as his name was used in the marketing.
+Is there any truth in his allegations that "his" screenplay was bungled?
+Taves rejects this and his explanation is that the failure of the film was a very big disappointment to Wodehouse especially as his name was used in the marketing.
 I devote the study "Why did Wodehouse change his mind about the film?" to look deeper into this.
-I think it is possible that some changes Wodehouse didn't approve of were made by others during the last five weeks of screenwriting.
-Still, Wodehouse must be regarded as the main screenwriter.